-We have audited the accompanying basic financial statements of the Port of Los Angeles (Harbor Department of the City of Los Angeles), a component unit of the City of Los Angeles, California, as of and for the years ended June 30, 2002 and 2001.
+We have audited the accompanying basic financial statements of the Port of Los Angeles (Harbor Department of the City of Los Angeles), a component unit of the City of Los Angeles, California, as of and for the years ended June 30, 2003 and 2002 as listed in the table of contents.
 These financial statements are the responsibility of the Port of Los Angeles' management.
 Our responsibility is to express an opinion on these financial statements based on our audits.